About the School of Design

 University of the Arts’ School of Design redefines what it means to educate a 21st century designer.

 We celebrate the reality that the boundaries between all sorts of contemporary design practices are more open than ever before and that a modern designer needs a greatly expanded skill set at their disposal.
 With this new reality in mind, the School of Design initiates innovation and empowers you to pursue your passions, build core values, broaden your design exposure and become a design leader of the future.

-The School of Design strongly believes in collaboration, self-expression and professional preparation through its undergraduate programs in Graphic Design and Illustration, with Product Design and Interaction Design launching in 2023.
+The School of Design strongly believes in collaboration, self-expression and professional preparation through its undergraduate programs in Graphic Design, Illustration, Product Design and Interaction Design.
 The School of Design consists of programs that work together, providing depth in your discipline while expanding your understanding of design.
 This academic model best prepares you to respond flexibly to change and future career opportunities.